-In the Epilogue to his Lectures, Richard Feynman writes that his intention was to give us "some appreciation of the wonderful world and the physicist's way of looking at it", which he believes to be "a major part of the true culture of modern times."
+In the Epilogue to his famous Lectures1, Richard Feynman writes that his intention was to give us "some appreciation of the wonderful world and the physicist's way of looking at it", which he believes to be "a major part of the true culture of modern times."

 He wrote that back in 1963, so that is almost 60 years ago now.
-I was born back in 1969 - when men went and walked on the moon, and returned safely home - and I can, therefore, not become older than Feynman's lectures.
-Hence, I will continue to consider them as modern science - especially his last lecture (on superconductivity) includes an introduction to Josephson junctions, which are used in quantum computing.
-His treatment of transistors and lasers is also pretty standard, still.
-Besides, I will mention whatever new discovery was made if and when relevant (think of the 2012 CERN experiments here, or the experimental confirmation of the reality of gravitational waves by Caltech's LIGO Lab in 2016).
+I was born back in 1969 - when men left to walk on the moon, and - importantly - returned back alive so as to be able to talk about it.
+I can, therefore, not become older than Feynman's lectures.
+Hence, I will selfishly continue to consider them as 'modern': they still have everything what is there today - in 2020, that is.
+Feynman's last lecture (on superconductivity), for example, includes an introduction to Josephson junctions, which are used in quantum computing today, and his treatment of transistors and lasers still stands as the standard story today: the transistors just got (a lot) smaller - and they got integrated on silicon together with capacitors, resistors and other old devices in new clothes.2 Besides, I will mention whatever new discovery was made if and when relevant (think of the 2012 CERN experiments here, or the experimental confirmation of the reality of gravitational waves by Caltech's LIGO Lab in 20163).

 The recent discoveries and experiments do not fundamentally alter the way we are looking at the world, indeed.
 It consists of light, matter, and force fields, and so you want to know what these are - not approximately but exactly.
 That is why you are reading this.
-What makes this text different is that most texts talk more about deep mysteries (while there are none) than good theories and, therefore, confuse rather than enlighten.
-There is also a rather absurd tendency to present quantum physics as a coherent set of principles and theory: it is not.
+What makes this text different is that most texts prefer to talk the deep mysteries (while there are none) instead of the good theories and, therefore, confuse rather than enlighten.

+There is a rather absurd tendency to present quantum physics as a coherent set of principles and theory: it is not.
 At best, it is a toolbox with some novel mathematical techniques, approaches and models.
-At worst, it tries to present itself as an alternative to classical physics, which it is not.
+At worst, it tries to present itself as an alternative to classical physics, which it is definitely not.
 Quantum physics is, in essence, a combination of Maxwell's equations and the Planck-Einstein relation.
-The one and only quantum is Planck's quantum of (physical) action, and its physical dimension - a force times a distance times a period (cycle time) - is, unfortunately, not always well understood by those who are supposed to understand it - which is why there is a lot of nonsense around.
+Nothing more.
+Nothing less.
+After almost 100 years of intellectual drama (do not worry if you did not notice), the revolution has failed.
+Not because it is wrong (a lot of these techniques, approaches and models are useful), but because it is not a revolution: quantum physics is not a new paradigm or theory.
+In the QED